geekysuavo/geekysuavo.github.io/pca-utils.md

     width: 800
     height: 488
     tip: >
-      an example PCA scores plot rendered from generated scores data. confidence ellipses show alpha=0.05.
+      An example PCA scores plot rendered from generated scores data. confidence ellipses show alpha=0.05.
   - file: beatles-tree.png
     width: 800
     height: 421
     tip: >
-      dendrogram of the PCA scores. boostrap numbers on the branches are based on 1000 iterations. alternatively, p-values can be reported on the branches based on mahalanobis distances.
+      Dendrogram of the PCA scores. boostrap numbers on the branches are based on 1000 iterations.
+Alternatively, p-values can be reported on the branches based on mahalanobis distances.
 ---